17-year-old boy and 21-year-old man stabbed to death in Doncaster

 A murder investigation has been launched after a teenage boy and a man were stabbed to death in Doncaster town centre.

-The 17-year-old boy and 21-year-old man died following an altercation outside a bar on Silver Street in the early hours of this morning (29 January).
+A 17-year-old boy and a 21-year-old man died following an altercation that took place outside a licensed venue on Silver Street in the early hours of this morning (29 January).

-Police officers and ambulances were called to the scene at 2.39am after the stabbings were reported.
+Police officers and ambulances were called to the scene at 2.39am.

 The 17-year-old died in hospital and the 21-year-old was prounounced dead at the scene, police said.